ajeperez/ajeperez.github.io/README.md

 ## 🇬🇧 English

-This repository contains the personal website gathering the empirical preprint and theoretical corpus of Alexandre Joseph Etienne PEREZ:
+This repository contains the personal website gathering the empirical preprint and theoretical corpus of Alexandre Joseph Etienne P.:

 - A stand-alone scientific preprint reporting a precision measurement of discrete golden-ratio φⁿ frequencies in spontaneous neural oscillations across seven LFP datasets, two species and three preparation types
 - A separately developed theoretical framework (H_φ theory) articulating the appearance of φ across biological and physical systems, in dialogue with the Pauli–Jung intuition of an *Unus Mundus*